telerik/winforms-docs/chartview/series-types/radar.md

 {{endregion}}

->caption Fig.3 Initial Setup RadarAreaSeries
+>caption Figure 3: Initial Setup RadarAreaSeries
 ![chartview series types radar 003](images/chartview-series-types-radar003.png)

 Here are some of the important properties all __PolarSeries__ share: